Spread of food dishes on wood table with green napkin

 • Recommended

 Time Out tip: On Thursdays, Pilot welcomes BYO.
-Just choose how much you’d like to contribute and 100 per cent of the proceeds go towards the monthly-rotating charity.
+Just choose how much you’d like to contribute, and 100 per cent of the proceeds go towards the monthly-rotating charity.

-Address: 1 Wakefield Gardens, Ainslie
+Address: 1 Wakefield Gdns, Ainslie

 Melissa Woodley